How Long Does It Take to Learn Guitar? (Honest Timeline)

 ℹ️ Affiliate Disclosure: Music Gear Specialist earns from qualifying purchases through Amazon and other partner links.
 This doesn't affect our recommendations—we only suggest gear we'd use ourselves.

-TL;DR: With 30 minutes of daily practice: you’ll play basic songs in 1-3 months, sound genuinely good in 6-12 months, and reach a confident intermediate level in 1-2 years.
-The 90% dropout rate that Fender reports happens in the first 90 days — if you make it past that, you’ll probably play for life.
+TL;DR: With 30 minutes of daily practice, you can play basic songs in 1-3 months, sound more natural in 6-12 months, and reach a confident intermediate level in 1-2 years.
+Fender has publicly reported that most new players leave early, so the first 90 days matter because they build the habit that keeps you playing.

 The Realistic Timeline